-Training outside the trainer’s CCT: HEE School of Psychiatry guidance
+Training outside the trainer’s CCT: Severn School of Psychiatry guidance

 This policy is to guide applications for trainers to train advanced trainees in a specialty for which they do not have a CCT/endorsement.

-- A prospective trainer would not normally be approved within the first year in post.
+You will not normally be approved as a trainer within your first year in a consultant post.

-- In the first instance, he or she should approach the speciality TPD to identify the gaps in his or her competencies in the new speciality.
-This process may include a portfolio review.
-Some of the gaps are likely to be ‘soft’ competencies, such as under-developed networks in the speciality.
-The prospective trainer should work with their TPD to make a personal development plan to address any gaps over the following year.
-Where the TPD is not competent to advise on a personal development plan (typically when it is in a different specialty/subspeciality to his/her own) , he or she should approach the Regional Rep via the South West Division Office for advice.
-To provide externality and prevent conflicts of interest, the Regional Reps for Severn will where appropriate provide opinions in the Peninsula and vice versa.
+You should first get in touch with the relevant specialty TPD to identify any gaps in your competencies in your new specialty.
+Some of the gaps are likely to be ‘soft’ competencies, such as under-developed networks in the specialty.
+You will need to work with the TPD to make a personal development plan to address any gaps over the following year.
+Where the TPD is not competent to advise on a personal development plan (typically when it is in a different sub-specialty to their own), they can approach the Regional Rep via the South West Division Office for advice.

-- At the end of the year, the TPD should meet the prospective trainer and review the PDP.
-For an application for approval to proceed, the TPD must endorse the application in writing.
-Approval is not automatic and the TPD may decline the application, approve it or ask for further training and development.
+At the end of the year, the TPD will meet with you and review your PDP.
+For an application for approval to proceed, the TPD must endorse your application in writing.
+Approval is not automatic and the TPD may decline your application, approve it or ask you to do further training and development.

-- The trainer is expected to continue to develop skills in the skills of the post and for these to be formally monitored though CPD and appraisal processes.
+You will be expected to continue to develop your skills in the post and these would be formally monitored though CPD and appraisal processes.